-Dr. Chris Dickey, a Miraphone Performing Artist, has performed across the United States, Canada, South America, and Asia as a recitalist, soloist, chamber musician, and orchestral player.
-Currently, he is a Clinical Assistant Professor of Music in the Washington State University School of Music.
-In addition to teaching graduate and undergraduate tuba-euphonium studio, he teaches film music courses, conducts the tuba choir and brass ensemble, coaches chamber music, and performs in the faculty brass quintet.
-In the summers, Dr. Dickey teaches at the Red Lodge Music Festival in Red Lodge, Montana.
+|Praised for his “smooth tone and melodic flexibility” by Melinda Bargreen of The Seattle Times, Dr. Chris Dickey has earned a reputation as a performer, teacher, and adjudicator throughout the United States, South America, and Asia.
+Currently, he is a Clinical Associate Professor of Music in the Washington State University School of Music.
+In addition to teaching graduate and undergraduate tuba-euphonium studio, he teaches film music courses, coaches chamber music, conducts the tuba choir and brass ensemble, and performs in the Equinox Brass Quintet.
+In the summers he is on the faculty of the Red Lodge Music Festival in Red Lodge, MT.

 A passionate teacher and student advocate, Dr. Dickey is incredibly proud of the hardworking students in the tuba-euphonium studio.
 Members have been prizewinners in regional, state, and international competitions.
 They regularly compete and perform at conferences of the International Tuba-Euphonium Association and Music Teachers National Association.
 Former students perform in military bands and orchestras.
 Graduates have obtained teaching positions in public schools and universities in the Northwest and other parts of the country.
 Other former members of the studio have gone on to earn master’s and doctoral degrees.
 Dr. Dickey and his students co-hosted both the 2013 and 2017 Northwest Regional Tuba-Euphonium Conferences.